NilCoalescing/djangochannelsrestframework/docs/examples/view_as_consumer.rst

 --------------------------

 Now we will have a websocket client in javascript listening to the messages, after subscribing to the comment activity.
-This codeblock can be used in the browser console.
+This code block can be used in the browser console.

 .. note::
     In production the ``ws:`` is ``wss:``, we can check it with the following code: